onyeka-hub/Implementing-CICD-Pipeline-for-terraform-using-Jenkins/README.md

 We will create a Dockerfile to define the configuration for our Jenkins server.
 This Dockerfile will include the necessary dependencies and configurations to run Jenkins seamlessly, and also to run terraform cli.

+Refer to ubuntu-docker-installation.sh script for the guild on installation of docker on an ubuntu server.

 ## Dockerfile for Jenkins

 Jenkins comes with a docker image that can be used out of the box to run a container with all the relevant dependencies for Jenkins.
 But because we have unique requirement to run terraform, we need to find a way to extend the readily available jenkins image.